End of Support for SafeCapture HD

 December 30th, 2020: End of Life.
 Echo360 will no longer ensure functionality of the SCHD appliance in any way.
 Echo360 will no longer test the SCHD on new cloud service releases and the Echo360 Support Team will no longer continue to diagnose or solve issues impacting SCHD units still in the field at that time.

 This page provides the safe use instructions and appliance safety regulations for the SafeCapture HD device.
-Review this page carefully before using the SafeCapture HD (SCHD).
+Review this page carefully before using the legacy SafeCapture HD (SCHD).

 |Symbol||Description of Indicated Hazard|

 |The lightning flash with arrowhead symbol, within an equilateral triangle, is intended to alert the user to the presence of uninsulated "dangerous voltage" within the product's enclosure that may be of sufficient magnitude to constitute a risk of electric shock to persons.|

 |The exclamation point within an equilateral triangle is intended to alert the user to the presence of important operating and maintenance (servicing) instruction in the literature accompanying the appliance.|

 |This appliance has been designed and manufactured to assure personal safety.
 Improper use can result in electric shock or fire hazard.
 The safeguards incorporated in this appliance will protect you if you observe the following procedures for installation, use, and servicing.
 This unit does not contain any parts that can be repaired by the user.|

 - Do not use this apparatus near water.

 - Clean only with dry cloth.

 - Do not block any ventilation openings.
 Install in accordance with the manufacturer's instructions.

 - Do not install near any heat sources such as radiators, heat registers, stoves, or other apparatus (including amplifiers) that produce heat.